-MailChimp's free automation tools allow you to create a targeted email or series of emails that send when triggered by a specific date, event, or contact’s activity.
-Our Automation Builder features powerful segmenting, scheduling, and design tools in one easy-to-use package, so you can send emails that inform, reward, and engage your contacts, automatically.
+MailChimp's free automation feature allows you to create targeted emails that send when triggered by a specific date, event, or contact's activity.
+Our Automation Builder offers powerful segmenting, scheduling, and design tools in one easy-to-use package, so you can send email campaigns that inform, reward, and engage your contacts, automatically.

 When we talk about automation, we use some terminology that's a little different from how we talk about other tools and tasks in MailChimp.